-For most types of DPs qualified professionals (QPs) are required to research and provide written advice and recommendations to property owners and the CSRD with regard to development proposals.
+For most types of DPs qualified professionals (QPs) are required to research and provide written advice and recommendations to property owners and the CSRD regarding development proposals.

 The QP must have appropriate education, training and experience to undertake the required research of the particular DP.
-For all work, a QP must complete and sign a Letter of Assurance stating they have fulfilled their professional obligations, have met their Association's Professional Code of Ethics, and meet the requirements of the Professional Governance Act.
+Where applicable, a QP must complete and sign a Letter of Assurance stating they have fulfilled their professional obligations, have met their Association's Professional Code of Ethics, and meet the requirements of the Professional Governance Act.
 All QPs must be registered and in good standing with their applicable association(s).